chadanderson/alfred_quick_resize/readme.txt

 Author: Chad Anderson

-Allows you to quickly resize an image on your desktop using Alfred.
+Allows you to quickly resize images on your desktop using Alfred.

 == Description ==
-Quickly resize an image on your desktop using Alfred.
+Quickly resize images on your desktop using Alfred.